dwickern/packer-post-processor-virtualbox-to-hyperv/README.md

 In order for a box to work in Hyper-V, the guest VM will need Hyper-V integration tools installed.
 Otherwise, vagrant will not be able to determine the guest's IP address.

-For a real example, see this [packer template for Windows 2008 R2].
+For some real examples, see packer templates for [Windows 2008 R2] and [Ubuntu 14.04].

 Configuration
 ---